View John Whelton's Obituary on palmbeachpost.com and share memories

 He loved his family, friends, community, and his patients with all his heart and practiced up until the moment he was hospitalized.
 His family will remember him as an eternally devoted and loving husband, father and caretaker whose kindness left an indelible imprint upon his children and grandchildren.
 His friends and his patients will remember him as an astoundingly brilliant mind whose keen intellect was surpassed only by his boundless generosity and compassion.
 He was an avid traveler with a voracious appetite for knowledge and a buoyant zeal for life, which manifested in all of his passions, be it world history, horticulture, or golf.

-John is survived by Mahnaz, his beloved wife of 51 years, his son Sean and daughter-in-law Amy of Bethesda, MD, his daughter Soraya and son-in-law Peter Geisler, Jr. of Lake Worth, FL, his son Bijan Whelton of Palm Beach, FL, his brother Andrew and sister-in-law Dr. Sharon Whelton of Cockeysville, MD, and his brother Dr. Paul and sister-in-law Sheilagh Whelton of New Orleans, LA.
+John is survived by Mahnaz, his beloved wife of 51 years, his son Sean and daughter-in-law Amy of Bethesda, MD, his daughter Soraya and son-in-law Peter Geisler, Jr. of Lake Worth, FL, his son Bijan Whelton of Palm Beach, FL, his brother Dr. Michael Whelton of Cork, Ireland, his brother Dr. Andrew and sister-in-law Dr. Sharon Whelton of Cockeysville, MD, and his brother Dr. Paul and sister-in-law Sheilagh Whelton of New Orleans, LA.

 His family would like to extend a special thanks to the team at Good Samaritan Hospital who cared for him at all times with excellence and compassion.